m2osw/snaplogger/README.md

 * syslog

 Other types can be added by creating a class derived from the snaplogger Appender class.
-For example, the snaplog offers the "network" appender.
+For example, the `logserver` offers the "network" appender.

-The type is mandatory, but if the `type=...` field is not specified, the systemt tries with the name of the section.
+The type is mandatory, but if the `type=...` field is not specified, the system tries with the name of the section.
 So the following means we get a file:

     [file]